Lek Kćira

-Lek Kćira (born 28 January 1983) is a Croatian football player of Kosovar Albanian descent.
-Kćira mainly plays as central defender and he currently plays for ASKÖ Oberdorf in Austria.
+Lek Kćira (born 28 January 1983) is a Croatian footballer who plays as central defender for ASKÖ Oberdorf in Austria.

-Club career
+Career

 Early career

-Kcira played for Hrvatski Dragovoljac in Croatia in 2002.
+Kćira played for Hrvatski Dragovoljac in Croatia in 2002.
 He then went on to play in Poland in 2005 with Górnik Łęczna.
 After a two-year spell in Poland he decided on a move back to his first club NK Hrvatski Dragovoljac.
 After one season he moved to NK Varteks in the top division, he played for the club for the first half of the 2007–2008 season.

 KF Tirana

-He joined KF Tirana on 1 February 2008.
-During the rest of the 2007–2008 campaign he became a first team regular and made 13 appearances scoring one goal.
+Kćira joined KF Tirana on 1 February 2008.
+During the rest of the 2007–08 campaign he became a first team regular and made 13 appearances scoring one goal.
 Kcira started the 2008–2009 season brightly but he only managed to play 8 league games due to injury.